-By the mid 1900’s the US shoe industry was under pressure, as the shift towards lower cost and plastic heel parts and overseas production took hold.
+Around the1950’s the US shoe industry was under pressure, as the shift towards lower cost and plastic heel parts and overseas production took hold.
 The leaders of the company then were looking beyond shoes for an application where they could use their expertise and equipment for stamping and forming.
 They found new opportunities related to cosmetics applicators, lamp shades, and various felt pads.

-By the 1990’s new technology was introduced to help retailers process increasingly popular credit card transactions, and a need for cleaning cards emerged to clear the swipe channels and magnetic heads of the readers.
+By the mid 1990’s new technology was introduced to help retailers process increasingly popular credit card transactions, and a need for cleaning cards emerged to clear the swipe channels and magnetic heads of the readers.
 The lure of these new markets was strong growth potential, so two related companies were acquired – KIC (Keep it Clean) Products in New Hampshire, and CleanTeam in California.
 All these operations were combined to create the new corporation, KICTeam Inc, in 1997.

 Since then, KIC has developed a myriad of patented technology cleaning tools and chemical agents, resulting in over 200 ways to keep equipment clean and performing at its best.
 Specialized agents include MiracleMagic™ and CoinMagic™ for cash handling equipment, SheerDevice™ for greasy environments, and ClearDisplay™ for monitors and touchscreen applications.